Skip to main content

 In the far north of Oman: Musandam’s spectacular fjord landscapes

 Musandam is located in the far north of the Arabian Peninsula, where the jagged cliffs of the Hajar Mountains plunge into the blue waters of the Persian Gulf.
 The Omani exclave plays an important economic role due to its strategically favorable location on the Strait of Hormuz, one of the busiest shipping routes in the world.
+The geology of the region has created charming fjord landscapes.
+You won’t find any hustle and bustle or crowds of tourists here – instead, travelers relax on excursions into the mountains and on the water.

 Oman’s green oases: Wadis